CURATIVE PROPERTIES OF MINERALS

 Properties of minerals

-Iodine deficiency is only one example of organic malfunctioning (physical or psychological) which a lack of some mineral may cause .
-In general, we can say that minerals perform the following functions:
+The lack of iodine is only an example of the organic malfunction (physical or psychological) that can produce a lack of some mineral.
+In general, we can say that minerals exert the following functions:

-- They are part of the general metabolism, participating in the production of enzymes and hormones, or working together with other minerals or vitamins: We have already seen the role of iodine in the production of tyrosine.
-Other times the absorption of minerals is needed for the presence other components.
-For example, iron is best absorbed with vitamin C or calcium facilitates the absorption of copper.
+Metabolism: They are part of the general metabolism, participating in the production of enzymes and hormones or working in common with other minerals or vitamins: We have already seen the role of iodine in the production of tyrosine.
+Other times the absorption of minerals is needed from the presence of other components.
+For example, iron is better absorbed with vitamin C or calcium facilitates the absorption of copper.

 - They are part of the body tissues.
-Are essential parts of the bones to which they provide structure and rigidity, they are present in teeth, muscles, soft tissues, blood and nerve tissue.
+They are a fundamental part of the bones to which they determine their structure and rigidity, and they are present in the teeth, muscles, soft tissues, blood and nervous tissue.

-Normally a varied diet, rich in natural foods, would provide the Daily Recommended Dose (RDA) of minerals.
-However, there are a number of situations that require a strict study of the diet to provide sufficient minerals.
+Normally a varied diet, rich in natural plant foods, will provide the recommended daily dose (RDA) of minerals.
+However, there are a number of situations in which a very strict study of the diet is required to provide sufficient minerals.